The Story

 Manish is a young and talented street dancer from Mumbai who is struggling against his parents’ insistence that he follow a traditional path because they are counting on their only son to support them.

-When he secretly attends an inner-city dance school and accidentally walks into a ballet class he meets Yehuda, a curmudgeonly 70-year-old Israeli teacher, and a hunger develops within him.
-Ambitious and passionate, Manish is determined to make it as a professional dancer, but the odds are stacked against him.
+When he secretly attends an inner-city dance school and accidentally walks into a ballet class he meets Yehuda, a curmudgeonly 75-year-old teacher, and a passion ignites within him.
+Manish is determined to make it as a professional dancer, but the odds are stacked against him, particularly in a field where only 3% of dancers around the world will succeed.

 Manish and Yehuad in class